 - More accurate volume and control charts on NICU Reports Site for items that are required to be entered for all infants (e.g. infant deaths completely reported for the first year of life relative to all NICU admissions)

 - Allows use of all NICU admissions as a denominator for Big Baby metrics

-- Automatic population of several sections of the annual CCS Form, including NICU deaths after day 28, inborn NICU admits by GA, cumulative initial LOS, total number of IM or IV antibiotic NICU days, and number of central line days by birth weight
+- Automatic population of sections A-F of the annual CCS Form, including NICU deaths after day 28, inborn NICU admits by GA, cumulative initial LOS, total number of IM or IV antibiotic NICU days, and number of central line days by birth weight

 - Provides the ability to track infants who are not eligible for entry into the main NICU Database but affect a NICU’s resource use